Ada County's schools, hospitals, governments brace for coronavirus impact

-The Ada City-County Emergency Management Executive Council met Monday to discuss what schools, governments, public transportation officials, hospitals and public health agencies are doing to combat the coronavirus with cases now found in 35 states.
+The Ada City-County Emergency Management Executive Council met Monday to discuss what schools, governments, public transportation officials, hospitals and public health agencies are doing to combat the coronavirus with cases now found in 38 states and the District of Columbia.

 “You can see how complex this already is,” said Joe Lombardo, Ada County’s emergency management and community resilience director.